RPO: Retrieval Preference Optimization for Robust Retrieval-Augmented Generation: Experiments

 \subsection{Baselines}

 We primarily compared \MODELNAME{} with previous RAG-based baselines, which can be divided into three categories according to the base model, including:

 \textbf{LLaMA2-7B} approaches utilized the vanilla or instruction-tuned LLaMA2-7B model for response generation.
-Self-RAG \citep{self-rag} that tuned the LLaMA2 on the instruction-tuning data containing several sets of reflection tokens which were labeled by GPT-4 \citep{gpt4}.
+(1) RAG + SFT directly tuned the model with the instances that involve knowledge conflict.
+(2) RAG + DPO tuned the model with SFT in phase 1, while tuning the model with DPO rather than \MODELNAME{} in Phase 2.
+Conflict collection is implemented in both SFT and DPO before training to ensure comparability.
+(3) Self-RAG~\citep{self-rag} that tuned the LLaMA2 on the instruction-tuning data containing several sets of reflection tokens which were labeled by GPT-4 \citep{gpt4}, while (4) CRAG~\citep{crag} that evaluated the quality of the retrieval and selectively corrected the retrieved context with the web search.

 \textbf{LLaMA3-8B-Instruct} approaches generated the response with LLaMA3-8B-Instruct.
 (1) InstructRAG~\citep{instructrag} proposes a instruction-tuning method, while (2) Self-RAG are along with the methods above except the base model.
 Notably, results on Self-RAG with * indicate that the results are directly cited from the previous paper.